Pet power! Paul pays tribute to feline friend Ariel for banishing his blues

 "I don’t have time to be fed up – she needs to be fed, watered, and her litter tray cleaned.

-“Local people will ask regularly when I'm out and about 'Where's Aerial?' or 'How's Aerial?'
+“Local people will ask regularly when I’m out and about ‘Where's Ariel?’ or ‘How’s Ariel?’

 “I’m just in the background – she’s the star!”